M-Dot: Career

 The 2007 Cinematic feature "Street Team Massacre " used songs M-Dot created for the score.

 M-Dot can also be seen acting in the comical sitcom "What it is", which stars and is also produced by Makzilla & Krizz Kaliko.
 On October 11, 2012, M-Dot was featured on ABC's (New England WCVB) primetime TV show "Chronicle".
-Hip Hop Kemp, which is statistically one of the largest music festivals in Europe, named M-Dot, amongst others, to be a headlining performer at the events 18th edition (taking the stage August 24, 2018 in Hradec Králové, Czech Republic).
+Hip Hop Kemp, which is statistically one of the largest music festivals in Europe, named M-Dot, amongst others, to be a headlining performer at the events 18th edition (taking the stage August 24, 2018, in Hradec Králové, Czech Republic).

-As of June 2022, M-DOT is touring Switzerland.